Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-In our proposed mechanism, the Weyl nodes evolution under an external magnetic field could generate non-zero AHE in non-centrosymmetric systems.
+In our proposed mechanism, the Weyl nodes evolution under an external magnetic field can generate non-zero AHE in non-centrosymmetric systems.
 Moreover, the AHC has been shown to be proportional to the momentum space separation between Weyl nodes of different chiralities \cite{Burkov2014}.
-In SmAlSi, such separation is directly related to the size of the magnetic interaction between the canted magnetic moments of the $\mathrm{Sm^{3+}}$ ions.
+In SmAlSi, such separation is directly related to the size of the magnetic interaction between the canted $\mathrm{Sm^{3+}}$ magnetic moments.
 A larger moment will induce a larger shift in the electronic bands.
-The size of the canted moment is reflected in the susceptibility [Fig. S2(a)] or the isothermal magnetization [Fig. S2(c)].
+The size of the canted moment is reflected in the susceptibility [Fig. S3(a)] or the isothermal magnetization [Fig. S3(c)].
 The measurements of both quantities show a negative dependence on temperature, which is consistent with the change in the AHE.

-Moreover, the $\sigma^A_{zx}$ of SmAlSi seems to exhibit two regions that could be differentiated by power-law coefficients, as illustrated by the linear fit in the inset of Fig.~\ref{fig:4}.
+Moreover, the $\sigma^A_{xz}$ of SmAlSi exhibits two regions that could be differentiated by distinct power-law coefficients, as illustrated by the linear fits in the inset of Fig.~\ref{fig:4}(b).
 These two regions coincide with the PM phase (full symbols) and the AFM phase (open symbols).
 To quantitatively explain this unconventional power-law behavior, extensive theory and experimental work are required to study the AHE dependence under this new mechanism.